Consistency and the exclusion core in object allocation with co-ownership: Refined exclusion core

-Let the highest-ranked agent $ i $ in the current order (in step one, this order is $ \rhd $) point to her favorite remaining object, denoted by $ o $.
+Let the highest-ranked agent in the current order (which is $ \rhd $ if $ t=1 $), say $ i $, point to her favorite remaining object, say $ o $.
 There are three cases. \begin{itemize} \item If $ o $ does not point to any agent, or $ o=o^* $, let $ i $ obtain $ o $ and remove them.

 \item If $ o $ points to an agent and a cycle forms, let every agent in the cycle obtain the object she points to and then remove them.